Thinking of applying for a small business loan? Congrats! Hopefully, this is a sign that your business is healthy and growing.

 If you’re thinking a credit card with a low APR might just do the trick for your business needs, consider the Ink Business Cash® Credit Card by Chase.

 Chase’s most popular business credit card is a superb choice for smaller, growing companies for a few reasons.
-First, it offers a 0% Intro APR on Purchases for 12 months, so you can spend up to your credit limit for a full year without paying a dime of interest.
+First, it offers a 0% Intro APR on Purchases for 12 months, so you can spend up to your credit limit for a full year without paying a dime of interest (after that an APR of 15.49% - 21.49% Variable applies).
 Second, it offers a $750 cash bonus after spending $7,500 within your first three months, which is like a nice 10% off coupon for your next quarter of business expenses.

 Lastly, you’ll get 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services, 2% back on the first $25,000 spent in combined purchases at restaurants and gas stations, and 1% back on all other purchases.
 Oh, and there’s no annual fee.